 - AG Hair Naturals Balance Shampoo, contains ACV.

 - Flora & Curl Curl Refresh Clay Wash, contains bentonite and rhassoul clay – available here.

 When & How Often?

 If you don’t swim in the pool or the ocean, or live in a hard water area, then a regular clarifying shampoo is sufficient.
 The general consensus on clarifying is not to do it more than once a month.
 And you may need to do it more than once to fully clarify and detox your hair from product and mineral build up.
 Especially if you haven’t done it in a while.
 Personally, I don’t find the Bounce Curl Clarifying Shampoo dries out my hair.
 I can use it once a week, followed by a good conditioner, with no problems.
-I alternate it with As I Am Coconut Co-Wash or Bounce Curl Moisturising Shampoo.
+I alternate it with As I Am Coconut Co-Wash or Bounce Curl Moisturising Shampoo, use CURLYCAILIN10 at checkout for $$ off.
 However, because I live in a hard water area, I still need to use a chelating shampoo every four to six weeks.

 Have you clarified your hair before?
 Share your favourite clarifying or chelating shampoo in the comments below.